ninest/NSR/src/content/articles/basic-military-training.md

 - Spicy MREs are usually better and more tasty than non-spicy MREs.
 - The cake/chocolate biscuits are known to cause you to have to defecate, so eat with caution.
 - Fill your canteen at the end of the day before sleeping.
 May not be enough time to do this the next morning.
+- Refill your canteen whenever you have the chance.

 #### Shellscrape
 Day 2 is shellscrape-digging day.
 It's gonna be tough, but don't slack or give up, or they'll make you redig.

 - Use your feet to push the ET blade deeper into the group, then pull our more dirt to dig faster.
 - Lay out your gortex if you don't want to sleep on the muddy ground.

+### After fieldcamp
+2-3 (or more) of rifle cleaning, field pack cleaning, boots cleaning, washing of stores.

 ### Videos
 #### IFC (field discipline)